Filing for bankruptcy comes with some benefits

 “I’m not a deadbeat – it kind of sounds like I am – but I just got ill, and that was a long time ago, and I’m barely staying afloat.
 I wasn’t able to pay other bills either, and then I had no credit.
 I know that I’m getting close to losing it, which would mean going to a hospital and, you know, a recovery period.”

-The quote above was from a struggling women in this New York Times story.
+The quote above was from a struggling women in a New York Times story.

 The woman owed several thousand dollars in credit card bills.
 The dialogue is part of a conversation between the struggling woman and the New York Times writer.